-• (JR310) Average attendance time - Vehicle Fires.
-Based on Time of Call to Attendance, HO Criteria • (JR312)Average attendance time - Other Primary.
-Based on Time of Call to Attendance, HO Criteria 2.1.2 Analyse S&P data to April - June produce recommendations Relief recommendation which enhance how Following scrutiny of relief crews attending incidents in station resources are used more cars a recommendation has been made to improve attendance efficiently in relation to: times.
+(JR310) Average attendance time - Vehicle Fires.
+Based on Time of Call to Attendance, HO Criteria (JR312)Average attendance time - Other Primary.
+Based on Time of Call to Attendance, HO Criteria 2.1.2 Analyse S&P data to produce recommendations which enhance how resources are used more efficiently in relation to: Reliefs Specialist Assets Retained Dynamic Cover (AURA) Pre-Alert Relief recommendation Following scrutiny of relief crews attending incidents in station cars a recommendation has been made to improve attendance times.
 All station cars have been assigned call signs.
-A request • Reliefs has been made to Operational Preparedness to place all call Specialist Assets signs onto Vision BOSS.
-This will then enable greater scrutiny of Retained relief crews attending incidents and theoretically improve Dynamic Cover (AURA) attendance times. • Pre-Alert Guidance will be created and shared with Operational crews and Fire Control to ensure an effective response. • TTC AICT Fire Control to ensure an effective response.
-July- September Presentation delivered to June Ops Board regarding reliefs at incidents.
+A request has been made to Operational Preparedness to place all call signs onto Vision BOSS.
+This will then enable greater scrutiny of relief crews attending incidents and theoretically improve attendance times.
+Guidance will be created and shared with Operational crews and Fire Control to ensure an effective response.
+July-September Presentation delivered to June Ops Board regarding reliefs at incidents.
 4 new vehicles due to arrive at stations to replace cars not fit for relief purpose.
 Once assets refreshed, station cars in vision will be implemented for 3-month period.
 S&P have been asked to provide data in relation to mobilisation of specialist assets.
 Incident data from ICU mobilisations and AURA coverage for HMEPU and Marine unit to be analysed.
 Retained testing carried out each week and monitored via Callmy app.
 Delay on releasing additional 4 vehicles from workshops has caused rollout to be put back.
-Fire Control utilising station car for management of assets, however mobilisation for response purposes not underway until asset refresh has taken place. paragraphic and an action and taken place.
-October - December
+Fire Control utilising station car for management of assets, however mobilisation for response purposes not underway until asset refresh has taken place.